 Restraining orders are meant to keep the peace during a civil or family court proceeding.
 They can be quite lengthy, depending on the needs and concerns of both parties, as well as the judge’s concerns.

 If one of the parties violates a restraining order, the consequences are not nearly as serious as a violation of an order of protection.
 In most cases, the judge will remind the party about their obligations according to the restraining order.
-However, if a party continuously violates a vital aspect of the restraining order, the judge does have authority to penalize them with steep fines and jail time.
+However, if a party continuously violates a vital aspect of the restraining order, the judge does have the authority to penalize them with steep fines and jail time.

 If you fear that your spouse will respond with volatility when they are served the divorce papers, you can certainly file for a protective order when you file for the divorce.